-- The Best Lawyers in America© for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law (2006-present); Litigation: Bankruptcy (2006-present)
+- The Best Lawyers in America© for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law and Litigation: Bankruptcy (2006-present)

-- Best Lawyers® 2016 “Lawyer of the Year” in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law
+- Best Lawyers® 2016 “Lawyer of the Year” in Creditor Debtor Rights/Insolvency and Reorganization Law

 - Mid-South Super Lawyers for Bankruptcy: Business (2016-present)